conradbez/hstream/README.md

 `hs.image`: display an image

-`hs.html`: allows more complex formatting, for example
+`hs.html`: allows more complex formatting, for example:

-Form example:

 - a html form